Brooklyn FC (2024)

-Brooklyn Football Club is an American professional soccer club based in Brooklyn, New York City, that competes in the USL Super League (USLS).
-Founded in 2023, the club began playing in 2024, and will field a men's team in the USL Championship (USLC) beginning in 2026.
+Brooklyn Football Club is an American professional women's soccer club based in Brooklyn, New York City, that competes in the USL Super League (USLS).
+Founded in 2023, the club began playing in 2024 and also fields a men's team in the USL Championship (USLC).

 History

 On June 8, 2023, the United Soccer League announced that North Sixth Group had been granted a USL League One expansion team in Brooklyn, to start play in the 2025 season, with a women's and youth team to follow.

-North Sixth Group specializes in purchasing and developing lower-tier soccer clubs.
-In addition to Brooklyn FC, it owns sixth-tier Swiss club FC Locarno, Serie D side ASD Campobasso 1919, and a stake in Serie B club Ascoli Calcio.
-Among the minority owners in North Sixth Group are television personality Kelly Ripa and actor Mark Consuelos.

 USMNT International Timothy Weah joined the ownership group on May 28, 2024.